If you are on a low income and have to pay rent or Council Tax then you may be able to get help to cover your costs.

 Due to recent changes in the rules, if you weren't eligible before, you

-may be now because ……from 2 November 2009 Child Benefit income will be fully disregarded in HB and CTB.
+may be now because from 2 November 2009 Child Benefit income is fully disregarded for Housing Benefit purposes and for Council Tax Reduction.

-Housing Benefit helps cover the cost of your rent.
+Housing Benefit helps towards the cost of your rent.

 This includes some privately rented properties and Housing Association properties, you can have payment by cheque or BACs and this is called Rent Allowance.